Early Years and Childcare

 To find out more information and whether you qualify visit the the 30 hours free childcare for working families page.

-Two new measures are being introduced for 2017-18 to support children with
+Two new measures were introduced in 2017/18 to support children with

 disabilities or SEN in receipt of three and four year old early years education funding.